What Kind of Business Health Insurance Do You Need?

 High-Deductible Health Plan with a Health Savings Account (HSA)

 A health savings account works like a 401(k) or flexible spending account (FSA).
 It’s a bank account for members to save money, specifically for medical expenses in the future.
-For non-medical events, they may have to pay a penalty fee and interest.
+They may have to pay a penalty fee and interest for non-medical events.

-Preventive care is also free, like other plans, even if the member hasn’t met the deductible.
-For other medical care, they can use their HSAs to cover the costs.
+Like other plans, preventive care is free even if the member hasn’t met the deductible.
+They can use their HSAs to cover the costs of other medical care.

 The premiums for HDHP plans are lower, making it a good choice for businesses that cannot afford a group health insurance policy.
 It also gives you greater control over the amount you want to contribute to health employee benefits.